Relative Calabi-Yau structures and ice quivers with potential

 The {\em Casimir element} corresponding to $\tr$ is the preimage $\si$ of the identity $\id_l$ under the composed bijection.
-Explicitly, we can write $\si=\sum e_i \ten f_i$, where $(e_i)$ is a $k$-basis of $l$ and $(f_i)$ the dual $k$-basis with respect to the non-degenerate bilinear form which sends $(a,b)$ to $\tr(ab)$.
-Recall that, by abuse of notation, following \cite{VandenBergh15}, we write $\si=\si'\ten \si''$.
+Explicitly, we can write $\si=\sum e_i \ten f_i$, where $(e_i)$ is a $k$-basis of $l$ and $(f_i)$ the dual $k$-basis with respect to the non-degenerate bilinear form which maps $(a,b)$ to $\tr(ab)$.
+Recall that following \cite{VandenBergh15}, by abuse of notation we write $\si=\si'\ten \si''$.

 \begin{lemma} The composed bijection

 is an isomorphism of $l$-bimodules, where the bimodule structure on $l\ten_k l$ is given by the outer $l$-bimodule structure and the bimodule structure on $\Hom_k(l, l)$ is given by the left $l$-module structures on both arguments. \end{lemma}